If you are just after our top recommendation for the best baby carrier for travel in 2020, we love the Infantino Sash Wrap.

 - Framed hiking carriers; these are bulky and will not fit under your seat.
 Most would exceed carry on size limits.

-Best Travel Carriers
+Best Travel Carriers of 2020

 This may be an unusual top pick, but the sash wrap is a Mei Tai baby carrier.
 This is a hybrid design between a wrap and a soft structured carrier.